sous-chefs/java/README.md

 Because as of 26 March 2012 you can no longer directly download the JDK msi from Oracle's website without using a special cookie.
 This recipe requires you to set `node['java']['oracle']['accept_oracle_download_terms']` to true or host it internally on your own http repo or s3 bucket.
+An alternative to this is using the `chocolatey` installation option for Windows

 **IMPORTANT NOTE**